harkhinz/Ode-to-Base/README.md

 A chain built for millions, then millions more.
 Designed to scale where old limits broke,
 Where gas fees were gentle, not draining or woke.
+A partner of progress, a beacon so bright,